 It turns out that they found me in a nearby field some hours later.
 I was sitting contentedly surrounded by a flock of sheep who seemed to have herded me into their center.
 In the circle, I was happy as can be, apparently picking up little balls of sheep’s poop and snacking on them.

 Maybe that is why I am so unhappy in this picture!
 They washed me off, and I was scolded for wandering off and eating the poop!

 Of course, sitting with a safe tub of water apparently fascinated me for hours.

 The fish were apparently abundant and always biting at the time.

-Here are my father Milan and uncle Vlasta, both getting lucky and showing off their catches.
+My father Milan and uncle Vlasta are getting lucky and showing off their catches.

 What a beauty!